RobHolme/vscode-hl7tools/README.md

 ![ExtractAllFields](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/ExtractAllFields.jpg)

 ### Check Required Fields
 This command confirms all required fields (as defined by the HL7 specification) are present in the message and contain values.
-If any fields do not contain values, the field location and line number are reported in an output window.
+If any required fields do not contain values, the field location and line number are reported in an output window.

 >Note: This does not consider conditional fields, nor does it examine the data type of any required fields to confirm if the value is valid.